ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 console.log(total); // Outputs: 10
 ```

-As you can see above, every time you call the funciton `addToTotal` , it updates the external value, hence causing side effect.
+As you can see above, every time you call the function `addToTotal` , it updates the external value, hence causing side effect.

 ## Proxy

-A promise is a **proxy** of a value that is not yet recieved.
+A promise is a **proxy** of a value that is not yet received.
 Proxy is a built-in object that allows you to intercept and customize the fundamental operations of another object, known as the target object.

 - **Creating a Proxy**: You can create a Proxy using the `Proxy` constructor by providing the target object and a handler object that defines the custom behavior for various operations.